splunk/splunk-connect-for-snmp/docs/configuration.md

 #### 1. Index number -- indexNum
 For every OID family there is an option to add index number as an additional dimension to both event and metrics data.
-In order to enable it, the enricher must be structured as following:
+In order to enable it, the enricher must be structured as follows:
 ```yaml
 enricher:
   oidFamily: